Ann Richards: In popular culture

-In 2001, Richards guest starred as herself in a fifth-season episode of the Texas-based animated TV series King of the Hill.
-In the episode entitled "Hank and the Great Glass Elevator", she gets mooned by Hank Hill and then enters into a brief relationship with Bill Dauterive.
+In 2001, Richards made a cameo appearance in a fifth-season episode of the Texas-based animated TV series King of the Hill.
+In the episode entitled "Hank and the Great Glass Elevator", Hank Hill moons her, and she begins a brief relationship with Bill Dauterive.
 She is also seen in the closing credits of King of the Hill Season 1 Episode 4, playing tether ball with Willie Nelson's roadie.

 Richards made a voice cameo in Disney's 2004 animated film Home on the Range, where she voiced a saloon owner named Annie.

-Richards was a topic in the film Bush's Brain (by Joseph Mealey and Michael Shoob), in a long segment regarding her defeat in the 1994 election for Texas governor.
-The film presents the case that the defeat of Richards involved a whisper campaign that the governor (mother of four children) was a lesbian because she had allegedly hired many gays and lesbians to work on her re-election campaign.
+Richards was a topic in the film Bush's Brain (by Joseph Mealey and Michael Shoob), in a segment regarding her defeat in the 1994 election for Texas governor.
+The film presents the case that her defeat involved a whisper campaign that the governor was a lesbian, because she had allegedly hired many gays and lesbians to work on her re-election campaign.

 In the 2008 Oliver Stone film W., Richards is mentioned during George Bush's campaign as "Ms. Big Mouth, Big Hair".

 Richards was one of the characters portrayed by Anna Deavere Smith in her play, Let Me Down Easy, which explores illness, death, and the healthcare system.
 The show opened in 2008, played in cities around the country, and was featured as part of PBS's Great Performances series on January 13, 2012.

 In 2010, actress Holland Taylor debuted in a one-woman show called "Ann: An Affectionate Portrait of Ann Richards" at the Charline McCombs Empire Theater in San Antonio, Texas.
 The show was subsequently staged at the Kennedy Center in Washington, D.C., and the Vivian Beaumont Theater in New York City's Lincoln Center in 2013.
 PBS Great Performances broadcast the premiere of the play, now titled simply "Ann," on June 19, 2020.
 It had been recorded at the Zach Theater in Austin, Texas, following its national tour and Broadway run.
 Taylor said of her subject, "She was brave, strong, and funny—Bill Clinton has said the wittiest person he'd ever met!...She ran as a liberal in conservative Texas, so I had to write a play about her four incredible years in Austin....
 She was ahead of Obama by about 10 years as an 'inclusive' leader."

-In 2012 a documentary about her political life, Ann Richards' Texas, was released.
+In 2012, a documentary about her political life, Ann Richards' Texas, was released.
 On April 28, 2014, HBO released a documentary, All About Ann: Governor Richards of the Lone Star State.

 In 2019, "Call Me Ann: A Rock Opera" debuted in Houston, Texas, at the Houston Fringe Festival.